-At December 31, 2006, our long-term workers' compensation claims liabilities in the accompanying balance sheet included \$408,000 for work-related fatalities.
-The aggregate undiscounted pay-out amount related to the catastrophic injuries and fatalities is \$671,000.
-The discount rates applied to the discounted liabilities range from 4.70% to 9.00%.
+At December 31, 2007, our long-term workers' compensation claims liabilities in the accompanying balance sheet included \$597,000 for work-related fatalities.
+The aggregate undiscounted pay-out amount related to the catastrophic injuries and fatalities is \$874,000.
+The discount rates applied to the discounted liabilities range from 4.88% to 9.00%.
 These rates represented the then-current rates for high quality long-term debt securities available at the date of loss with maturities equal to the length of the pay-out period to the beneficiaries.
-The actuarially determined pay-out periods to the beneficiaries range from 4 to 35 years.
+The actuarially determined pay-out periods to the beneficiaries range from 8 to 32 years.

-The states of Oregon, Maryland, Washington and Delaware require us to maintain specified investment balances or other financial instruments, totaling \$4.9 million at December 31, 2006 and \$4.2 million at December 31, 2005, to cover potential claims losses.
-In partial satisfaction of these requirements, at December 31, 2006, we have provided standby letters of credit and a surety bond totaling \$2.9 million.
+The states of Oregon, Maryland, Washington and Delaware require us to maintain specified investment balances or other financial instruments, totaling \$7.7 million at December 31, 2007 and \$4.9 million at December 31, 2006, to cover potential claims losses.
+In partial satisfaction of these requirements, at December 31, 2007, we have provided standby letters of credit and a surety bond totaling \$5.9 million.
 The investments are included in restricted marketable securities and workers' compensation deposits in the accompanying balance sheets.
-We participate in California's alternative security program requiring us to pay the State an annual fee, which is determined by several factors, including the amount of a future security deposit and our overall credit rating.
-The annual fee paid to the State of California for 2006, 2005 and 2004 was \$283,000, \$374,000 and \$115,000, respectively.
+We participate in California's alternative security program requiring us to pay the State an annual fee, which is determined by several factors, including the amount of a calculated future security deposit and our overall credit rating.
+The annual fee paid to the State of California for 2007, 2006 and 2005 was \$217,000, \$283,000 and \$374,000, respectively.